What Happens After Mediation?

 • The Parenting Plan protects the children

-The Settlement Agreement and Parenting Plan become part of the final divorce order, meaning they are legally binding on both spouses.
+The settlement agreement and Parenting Plan become part of the final divorce order and are legally binding.

-You will receive a Final Decree of Divorce, which you may need for:
+You will receive a Final Decree of Divorce, which may be required for:

 • Changing your surname